Genshii8/skyhold.gg/pages-markdown/protection/What's New - Protection Warriors in BfA.md

 We no longer gain rage based on the damage we take.
 There are two sources of rage besides what we gain from abilities:

 1. We gain 2 rage from *our* auto attacks.
+(Note: This scales with attack speed.
+We won't be equipping daggers for better rage generation.)
 2. We gain 3 rage from enemy auto attacks.

 We do not gain rage from avoidance events (i.e. if the enemy parries/dodges or if we parry/dodge).<br>Firstly, this means that rage generation will likely be more or less consistent throughout the expansion.
 If things scale as they should, this won't really be an issue (yeah, that's a big "if").
-However, because we gain 3 rage when we get meleed, and because there is an extremely short ICD (~0.5s), the difference in rage generation when tanking one target compared to tanking multiple targets is massive.
+However, because we gain 3 rage when we get meleed, and because there is a short ICD on that (~1s), there is a fairly significant difference in rage generation when tanking one target compared to tanking multiple targets.

 On single-target, you generally feel a bit rage starved.
-When tanking a significant number of targets that melee you, you usually cannot spend your rage fast enough to not cap, particularly because you're getting many more free [Revenges](http://bfa.wowhead.com/spell=6572/revenge).
+When tanking a significant number of targets that melee you, rage comes in quite quickly allowing you to dump it into [Ignore Pain](http://bfa.wowhead.com/spell=190456/ignore-pain).
+Increasing rage generation on single-target would go a long way in improving the spec's consistency, both from a gameplay and balance perspective.

-# Mastery
+# Mastery / Block Rating

-Instead of a crit block being simply 60% DR instead of 30%, a crit block in BfA is a block as if you had twice your current block value.

-Think of block value as armor that is only active when you block.
-That's why DR from block goes "down" when you get more armor.
-If you add more armor onto *more* armor, you're farther up the armor DR curve, making that "block armor" less effective .
-Blizzard has changed the tooltip from showing just the DR from block to armor + block DR, that way it doesn't feel like block gets weaker if you gain armor.
-That's also why it may seem like block is overtuned; it's not, it just includes armor.

-So, if you have 1000 block base, when you crit block it's like you had 2000 block.
-This is currently quite a bit weaker than the flat 30%/60% blocks on live (ignoring Bastion), however this is more of a tuning issue rather than a design issue.

-This is how we think it works at least, it hasn't been confirmed.
+In BfA, there is now a "Block" stat on shields.
+Your character sheet now has Block rating, and all of that rating comes from the Block on your shield (besides potential bonuses from Azerite and such).
+So if your shield has 2000 Block, your character sheet will show 2000 Block.

+Block simply functions as armor that is only active when you actually block an attack.
+Say normally you have 4000 armor, when you block it's like you had 6000 armor for that attack.
+A Critical Block is what you'd expect; when you crit block your Block is doubled, so in our example it would be like you had 8000 armor for that attack.

+This means [Shield Block](http://bfa.wowhead.com/spell=2565/shield-block) functions more or less the same as other tanks' active mitigation, in that it's simply an armor increase (the difference being that it only works on blockable attacks).
+However, we can still of course get random blocks as well when Shield Block is down.

+This system aims to incentivize Shield upgrades.
+Getting a a good shield will likely be a significant increase to survivability, way more than a similar upgrade to another armor piece would.

+Our actual [Mastery](http://bfa.wowhead.com/spell=76857/mastery-critical-block) is still the same in regards to what it improves: block chance.
+It's just the DR from blocking has changed (it's not a flat % reduction like we had before).

 # Talents